cortical-iv/salted_vex_milk/readme.md

     - Would be nice to have local and production configurations that I didn't have to manually change every time I wanted to go to production.
 - Set up to develop on multiple computers (windows and ubuntu).
 - add concurrent.futures to process multiple requests simultaneously (e.g., refresh_members)
-- Make 'clans' app 'clan', as it is baked into this app that there is one clan. this is actually sort of a pain in the ass and not important.